vickymidson/balls-design-history/app/index.md

 ---
 homepage: true
 layout: home
-title: "A design history for your GOV.UK service"
+title: "A design history for Balls"
 description: "Document and share design decisions.
 Create a permanent record of how your service has developed over time."
 pagination:
   data: collections.post